 Recommendation Strongly support Support Can live with it Dislike, but will defer to the group Do not support Outcome In addition to renaming, create a room at Library with a collection of materials honoring Martin Luther King, Jr. and Civil Rights in Chapel Hill 15 3 0 0 0 Passes with unanimous support.
-Town should plan for mitigating support for individuals impacted, possibly including money, technical support, time to adjust, publicity campaign, information meeting with USPS.
+Town should support individuals impacted by renaming, possibly including money, technical support, time to adjust, publicity campaign, information meeting with USPS.
 Look for funds/resources to help Airport Road residents/owners with transition (addresses, labels, web pages).
-14 3 0 1 0 Passes
+14 3 0 1 0 Passes.